Azonoz/CRC-FrontEnd/README.md

 This repository will have code for the website front end.
-More Info will be updated soon
+More Info will be updated soon.